sogua1980/cis342/README.md

 12      return 0;
 13  }

 - The following program contains a bug.
-Use gdb to identify the buggy codeline.
-Describe the gdb commands you use in debugging and submit the line number of the bug.
+Use gdb to identify the buggy codeline, and submit the line number.

  1	#include<stdio.h>
  2	#include<string.h>